InfoBar

 A) Soak Overnight

-Certain seeds like beetroot and swiss chards have a very corky seed coat.
+Certain seeds like beetroot and Swiss chard have a very corky seed coat.
 Soaking them overnight allows water to penetrate the coat and assists with germination.

 Fine seeds are best sown very shallowly, the problem now is that the top surface of the soil dries out very quickly.
 Covering with a hessian cloth, traps the moisture in the top soil layer allowing the seeds to germinate effectively.